 - Knitting garter stitch is really easy and all you have to do is knit every stitch for every row.

 - Before you begin this stitch, you will need to know how to cast on knitting.

-Once you have practised this stitch, you will be able to work row after row of garter stitch and use this stitch with other stitches.
+Once you have practiced this stitch, you will be able to work row after row of garter stitch and use this stitch with other stitches.

 For example, used with the purl stitch, you will be able to create stockinette stitch.